ahmedrizwan/RxRecyclerAdapter/README.md

 # RxRecyclerAdapter
 Rx based generic RecyclerView Adapter Library.

-## How does it work?
-You subscribe to the RxAdapter instance and it sends back the bindable layout, data item and position from the Adapter.
-This allows you to compose your items as they arrive!
-This also means that no more multiple RecyclerView.Adapter implementation-classes in your project!

 ## How to use it?
 #### Example!
 - Enable Databinding by adding these lines to your build.gradle